DariaAleshina/frog-app/README.md

 # FroApp by DariaAleshina
-FroApp is a web application designed to help learners of foreign languages expand their vocabulary using interactive flashcards called "FroCards."
-Users can create custom sets ("so called FroSets) of flashcards with new words, as well as explore and add other users' FroSets to their own study room for further learning.
+FroApp is a web application designed to help learners of foreign languages expand their vocabulary using interactive flashcards called "FroCards".
+Users can create custom sets (so called "FroSets") of flashcards with new words, as well as explore and add other users' FroSets to their own study room for further learning.

 # Key Features
 Unauthorised users can view other user´s FroSets on home page and view list of cards with words in the sets.
 Authorised users get additional access to:
-    * creating their own sets;
+    + creating their own sets;
-    * add, edit and delete their own cards;
+    + add, edit and delete their own cards;
-    * ability to add other user's sets to their study room;
+    + ability to add other user's sets to their study room;
-    * learn words with flipping flash cards.
+    + learn words with flipping flash cards.

 # Distinctiveness and Complexity
-## Distinctiveness

 FroApp is focused on language learning through interactive flashcards (FroCards) that users can create and study.
 Unlike social networks, e-commerce sites, or an online-store, FroApp is not centered around facilitating social interactions or selling products.
-Besides a more complex data structure where cards/words are grouped in sets, I have added a distinctive feature - flipping flash cards.
+Besides a more complex data structure where cards/words are grouped in sets, I have added a distinctive feature - flipping flash cards (on action).

-## Complexity
+The project contains:
-4 Models, 7 API routes
+    + 4 Models, 7 API routes
-Delete-funtion added (for cards)
+    + Delete-funtion added (for cards)
-Animation on card-deletion (a card smoothly dissapears when delete button is clicked) Animated flash cards: (carousel, flipping on click) Interactive study-room page: ability to filter sets by own/others Interactive set-view: switching between (and turning off) blocks with 'Flash Cards' and 'Adding new cards'
+    + Animation on card-deletion (a card smoothly dissapears when delete button is clicked)
+    + Animated flash cards: (carousel, flipping on click)
+    + Interactive study-room page: ability to filter sets by own/others
+    + Interactive set-view: switching between (and turning off) blocks with 'Flash Cards' and 'Adding new cards'

+I have also done mostly my own design/CSS (Bootstrap is used minimally).

 # File Structure and Content
 Django project 'final_project' contains only one App - **'froApp'**.